 Summer Youth Music Camp

-Lenoir-Rhyne University is hosting its fifth annual Summer Youth Music Band Camp for middle school and high school students.
-The camp is scheduled from Monday, July 10 through Friday, July 14, 2017 in the Mauney Music Building, located on the campus of LRU.
+Lenoir-Rhyne University is hosting its eighth annual Summer Youth Music Band Camp for middle school and high school students.
+The band camp is scheduled from Monday, July 12 through Friday, July 16, 2021, and the Choral Camp will run from Monday, June 21 through Friday June 25, 2021.
+Both camps are housed in the Mauney Music Building, located on the campus of LR.

-He served Lenoir-Rhyne as coordinator of the music program from 2008-20013, and maintains his role as coordinator of music education.
-Dr. Nigrelli also served the region by forwarding the cause of music education through serving on the Board of Directors for the LHS Foundation, the governing body for the Harper School of Performing Arts, based in Lenoir, North Carolina.
+Dr. Nigrelli is a past member of the Board of Directors for the Western Piedmont Symphony, and was the chair of the Music Director Search following the retirement of its long-time Conductor and Music Director, John Gordon Ross.
+He also forwarded the cause of music education through serving on the Board of Directors for the LHS Foundation, the governing body for the Harper School of Performing Arts, based in Lenoir, North Carolina.
 He also served as a member-at-large for the Board of Directors at the inception of the North Carolina Bandmasters Jazz Section.
-Dr. Nigrelli is the Camp Director for Lenoir-Rhyne Summer Youth Music, which will be in its 5th year in 2017.
+Dr. Nigrelli is the Camp Director for Lenoir-Rhyne Summer Youth Music, which will be in its 8th year in 2021.
 He regularly conducts jazz and concert band clinics and brass master classes throughout the region.

-Dr. Nigrelli received his Doctor of Musical Arts from the University of Illinois in Urbana-Champaign and his Master of Arts in Music at the University of Michigan in Ann Arbor.
+Dr. Nigrelli held the position of principal trombone in the Western Piedmont Symphony for 19 years.
+He received his Doctor of Musical Arts in trombone performance from the University of Illinois in Urbana-Champaign and his Master of Music in trombone performance at the University of Michigan in Ann Arbor.
 He completed his undergraduate degree in Music Education at Western Michigan University in Kalamazoo.